slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 If you are writing to be read, you are doing it wrongly.
 Write to learn, not to teach.

-Hints:

-- On writing emails:
+Hints on emails:

 - Make the subject unique, meaningful, and easily searchable.
 - Make a single, specific, simple request — one that’s hard to say no to — in the first line, then explain if needed.
 The reader should be able to reply in one word, forward it, or delete it.
 Be specific.
 Examples:
 	- «Do you have time for a 5-min call this week?»
 	- «Can you meet Mon, Mar 11 in XYZ location between 14 pm and 16 pm?» (instead of «sometime next week?»)
 	- «Please review and sign this document.»
 	- «Can you make a quick intro to XYZ person?»
 	- «I’d love a letter of support from you.
 I’ve attached a draft for your review.»
 - Keep it under three lines; more than this call.
 - Use easy-to-read formatting: font 12/14, bold, underline, and ALL CAPS for the MAIN QUESTION, IMPORTANT DATES, and other KEY DETAILS.

 > *"The pen is the tongue of the mind."
 -- Miguel de Cervantes [1547]*